spar65/LoanOfficerAI-MCP-POC/README-15c-MCP-DATABASE-CONNECTION-EXPLAINED.md

 async getLoanSummary(loanId) {
     // Validate connection first
     if (!this.isConnected) {
-        throw new Error("Database connection not available");
+        throw new Error("Database connection required.
+Please ensure SQL Server is running and properly configured.");
     }

     try {